How to Turn Ideas Into Projects With a Simple System

 Not because people are lazy.

-Because there’s no system to convert ideas into execution.
+Because there is no system converting thought into execution.

 You have an execution gap.